ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 ) <img_ska_keycloak>
 #h(0pt)

-Now that the user is logged in the Home page content changes in order to show a link to the Assistant page.
+Now that users are logged in the Home page content changes in order to show a link to the Assistant page.
 The top right account dropdown also changes in order to enable user to logout or navigate the account info page.